ShaoyiLu/Deformable-GCN/README.md

 ## Testing

-Verify that if the data meets the requirements
+Verify that if that data meets the requirements

 ```bash
 python tests.py